Sharing economy: 1,2,3...mine? Sharing is quite enough!

 Learning from digital giants | Interview with Kay Dallmann on the Sharing Economy

-Senior Vice President Accounting & Experte for Sharing Business Models
+Senior Vice President Accounting & Expert for Sharing Business Models

 Many auto manufacturers are bracing themselves for disastrous annual earnings during the coronavirus crisis.
 By contrast, the situation for the electric vehicle manufacturer Tesla is looking positive.
 But why?